 Their reproductive cycle is very interesting, and in the warmer months of the year females produce other females parthenogenetically, ie, without fertilization in a viviparous manner, whereas in the fall, there is mating between males and females, and they become oviparous .

 Depending on the species, aphids may show different colors, displaying brown, green, yellow, red, gray, black, or almost colourless bodies.
 Natural predators of aphids are ladybirds, syrphid (flower-flies), beetles and wasps, but there are numerous other animals capable of preying them.
-Some ants,
+Some ants, in order to get protection from predators, make use of an aqueous solution rich in sugars the aphids excrete.

 It is possible to control aphids naturally by introducing predators and parasites in the affected areas.
 Other traditional, efficient forms of combat include spraying tobacco syrup and mineral oil on the plants.
 Commercial insecticides should be used only when the plants are not flowering and fruiting, as they also kill beneficial insects to plants such as bees.